-Ultrasound examination in early pregnancy is performed for pregnancy confirmation and determination of estimated delivery date.
-This examination is usually conducted from 6th week of pregnancy in all pregnant women and in particular, it is recommended if a woman complains of lower abdominal pain and/or backpain or bloody discharge from vagina.
+Ultrasound examination in early pregnancy is performed for confirmation of intrauterine pregnancy and determination of estimated delivery date.
+This examination is usually conducted from 6th week of pregnancy in all pregnant women and in particular, it is recommended if a woman complains of lower abdominal pain and/or backpain or vaginal spotting/bleeding.

 Conditions for conduction of the examination

-• In early pregnancy ultrasound examination is performed at 7-10 weeks of gestational age.
-In most cases this examination is carried out by transabdominal approach, which means that an image is received from a pregnant woman"s abdomen via transducer.
+• In early pregnancy ultrasound examination is performed at 7-10th weeks of gestational age.
+In most cases this examination is carried out by transabdominal approach.

 • In some cases (for instance to exclude ectopic pregnancy) this examination may be required to be conducted by transvaginal approach.

 What information is obtained by ultrasound examination performed in early pregnancy?

 • Determination of multifetal pregnancy.